SSMV01/ccmd/README.md

 ### pip installation

-Install `get-pip.py` from the [here](https://bootstrap.pypa.io/get-pip.py) and execute the file with the following command in the folder where the file is stored:
+Install `get-pip.py` from [https://bootstrap.pypa.io/get-pip.py](https://bootstrap.pypa.io/get-pip.py) and execute the file with the following command in the folder where the file is stored:

 ```
 python get-pip.py